MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.InventoryUplevelDriverPackageRemove

-This event indicates that the InventoryUplevelDriverPackage object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event indicates that the InventoryUplevelDriverPackage object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.